gabm/Satty/README.md

           After copying the screenshot, save it to a file as well -d, --default-hide-toolbars
           Hide toolbars by default
+      --font <FONT>
+          Path of font to use for text annotations
   -h, --help
           Print help
   -V, --version